hack-tramp/btcpy/README.md

 # btcpy
-big text crypto display - currency pair can be set with a var<br>
+big text crypto display - currency pair and timing can be set with a var<br>
 ![Image of terminal](btc.jpg)